Annapurna Base Camp Trek - 8 Days

 Best TimeSpring and Autumn

-What are the highlights of Annapurna Base Camp 8 Days Trek?
+Highlights of Annapurna Base Camp 8 Days Trek 2026

 It gives you a full mountain adventure in just 8 days, starting from Kathmandu and ending in Pokhara.
 Here’s why Annapurna Base Camp is special: